mshapi2/3.-Getting-and-Cleaning-Data/README.md

 ## Programming assignment Getting and Cleaning Data.

+Prepare a dataset with activity data recorded by a Smasung phone for future analysis.

 ### 1. Get the data set from
 ###      http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#
 ### 2. Merge the training and the test sets to create one data set.